Family-Friendly Things to Do in Maui

 Humpback Whale Watching

 If your family wants to see humpback whales when you are on vacation in Maui, we will need to plan your visit carefully.
-The first humpback whales arrive near this island during the months of October and November.
+The first humpback whales arrive near this island during October and November.
 However, whale watching season doesn’t officially start until December, and peak season is considered the month of February.
 You must capture a glimpse of these whales by March because that is when the humpback whales migrate until later in the year.

 Snorkel Tours of Molokini